riskframe/ai-rmm/framework/map-1.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Map 1
-# Map 1: Context is established and understood.
+> Context is established and understood. [@airmf]

+## Map 1.1
-## Map 1.1: Intended purposes, potentially beneficial uses, context-specific laws, norms and expectations, and prospective settings in which the AI system will be deployed are understood and documented.
-Considerations include the specific set or types of users along with their expectations; potential positive and negative impacts of system uses to individuals, communities, organizations, society, and the planet; assumptions and related limitations about AI system purposes, uses, and risks across the development or product AI lifecycle; and related Test, Evaluation, Verification, and Validation (TEVV) and system metrics.
+> Intended purposes, potentially beneficial uses, context-specific laws, norms and expectations, and prospective settings in which the AI system will be deployed are understood and documented.
+Considerations include the specific set or types of users along with their expectations; potential positive and negative impacts of system uses to individuals, communities, organizations, society, and the planet; assumptions and related limitations about AI system purposes, uses, and risks across the development or product AI lifecycle; and related Test, Evaluation, Verification, and Validation (TEVV) and system metrics. [@playbook]

 ### Map 1.1.1.
 Clearly Define Intended Purposes and Beneficial Uses.